-Ericsson’s excellent (and highly readable) article The Role of Deliberate Practice in the Acquisition of Expert Performance from 1993 started what in the last 5 years or so has bubbled up to the surface11Gladwell’s Outliers played a key role in popularising deliberate practice and the 10,000 hours “rule”.
-Personally, I think Gladwell waffles and rants far too much and could only bear a few pages of that book.
+Ericsson’s excellent and highly readable article The Role of Deliberate Practice in the Acquisition of Expert Performance from 1993 started what in the last 5 years or so has bubbled up to the surface

 Deliberate practice is training on the edge of your ability with the sole aim to get better.
-It’s not the same as performing; playing a game of chess, a round of golf, or solving a familiar type of mathematic problem is not deliberate practice.
-Attempting 5 different openings in chess to figure out their strengths and weakness, hitting 300 golf balls with your 5 iron to get as close to the 150m sign as possible, or trying different solution strategies on a known mathematical problem, those are examples of deliberate practice if done with care and deliberation.
+It’s not the same as performing; playing a game of chess, playing a round of golf, or solving a familiar type of mathematics problem are not examples of deliberate practice.
+Attempting 5 different openings in chess to figure out their strengths and weakness, hitting 300 golf balls with your 5 iron to get as close to the 150m sign as possible, or trying different solution strategies on a known mathematical problem are examples of deliberate practice if done with care and deliberation.

-Biologically, it turns out, deliberate practice wraps neural connections layer by layer with myelin – a form of insulation – that strengthens them and speed up the signals they carry.
-Here’s what a cross-section of a myelin wrapped nerve fibre looks like:
+Biologically, it turns out, deliberate practice wraps neural connections layer by layer with a kind of insulation called myelin that strengthens the connections and speed up the signals they carry.
+This is what a cross-section of a myelin wrapped nerve fibre looks like:

 When a neural pattern “lights” up, it is strengthened.
 That’s why deliberate practice works; and that’s why there are no shortcuts.

 Understanding deliberate practice is important and rewarding.
-Coyle’s The Talent Code is one of several recent popular books on the phenomenon (others include Gladwell’s Outliers which I haven’t read since Gladwell rambles and Colvin’s Talent Is Overrated which is good but not better than Coyle).
-Coyle’s exploration is lucid and engaging; with concrete examples from a variety of fields – tennis, football, writing, and music – he gives a basic intuition and argues convincingly for the generality of deliberate practice.
-The book covers the foundations (Deep Practice), how people come to do it (Ignition), and what makes teaching effective (Master Coaching).
-It is an excellent introduction to the topic (and would have been superb had it been one-third shorter).
+Coyle’s Talent Code and Colvin’s Talent Is Overrated are two of several recent books on the topic.
+Coyle’s exploration is lucid and engaging.
+With concrete examples from a variety of fields – tennis, football, writing, and music – he gives an intuition and argues convincingly for the generality of deliberate practice.
+The book covers the foundations (Deep Practice), how people come to do it (Ignition), and what makes for effective teaching (Master Coaching).
+It is an excellent introduction to the topic.